CharGoldenYT/betterLogs/README.md

  Simply put "betterLogs.py" in the directory where your other python scripts are and do "from betterLogs import *" to import all log functions

+ The name of the repo has been changed to allow for making a git submodule that can be imported by Python directly, if made a git submodule:

+ "from betterLogs.betterLogs import *

  `log(): This Function writes a log with the given level and string to write to the given file.`

 `filename:String | Self explanatory`